Assistant Professor, Philosophy

 Assistant Professor, Perella Department of Finance

-Professor of Practice, Education and Human Services
+Professor of Practice, Education and Human Services/Learning and Technology

-Professor of Practice, Education and Human Services
+Professor of Practice, Materials Science and Engineering

-Assistant Professor, Education and Human Services
+Assistant Professor, Computer Science and Engineering

-Assistant Professor, Mechanical Engineering and Mechanics
+Professor of Practice, Mechanical Engineering and Mechanics

 Professor, Electrical and Computer Engineering